 “Tell me about yourself?”

-Your answer to this question shouldn’t be more than 2 or 3 minutes long and should be concise and well thought out.
+Your answer to this question shouldn’t be more than 2 or 3 minutes long.
+It should be concise and well thought out.
 Getting this one right will open the door to the next step; the face to face meeting.